Visitors get crafty at the Laughlin Library

 Mihn Nguyen, a library assistant, prepares materials and sets them out across a table for people to assemble their creations.
 People can arrive and leave anytime within the hours specified.
 And, while there, they can create one or more of the items featured.

 There are printed directions for assembling some of the objects.
-Nyugen has years of crafting experience.
-She provides direction and advice for this and other craft activities at the library.
+Nguyen has years of crafting experience.
+She provides direction and advice for this and other craft activities at

 Thursday’s Drop-in, the library’s second such event, featured material to create hand fans, paper flowers and tiny decorative magnets.